ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 * The throughput is not optimal because it takes one request-response to send each item.
 * The consumer cannot determine if the producer has finished generating items.

-When using the Iterator pattern, which transmits items one at a time, latency and throughput are often unsatisfactory.
-To improve these parameters with minimal changes, the same Iterator pattern can transmit items in batches rather than one at a time.
+When using the Iterator pattern, which transfers items one at a time, latency and throughput are often unsatisfactory.
+To improve these parameters with minimal changes, the same Iterator pattern can transfer items in batches rather than one at a time.

 ![Iterator with batching](/images/Iterator_with_batching.png)